goodwince/MITx-6.00.1x_PythonStudy/HW/Homework01_GuessingPt1.md

 ###The Guessing game Part 1!

 Create a program that has a variable answer and allows user to input a number.
 If the user inputs the correct number it returns "Correct".
 If the user guesses incorrectly it prints "Incorrect".
+Remember that input returns a string and we want our answer to be an integer.

 Code start:
 ```